m3redithw/Home-Value-Prediction/README.md

 - [x] Clone my repo (including the **imports.py**, **acquire.py**, **prepare.py**)
 - [x] Confirm **.gitignore** is hiding your env.py file
 - [x] Libraries used are pandas, matplotlib, seaborn, plotly, sklearn, scipy
-- [x] Follow instructions in [telco_analysis](telco_analysis.ipynb) workbook and README file
+- [x] Follow instructions in [zillow_eda](zillow_eda.ipynb) workbook and README file
-- [x] Good to run telco_report :smile_cat:
+- [x] Good to run final report :smile_cat:

 ## :key:    Key Findings

-▪️ The top 4 drivers of churn are:
+▪️ The top 5 drivers of property assessed value are:

- - electronic payment type
+ - square feet

+ - size of bedrooms and bathrooms

- - sernior citizens
+ - lot size

- - month-to-month contract type
+ - conuty

- - fiber optic internet service type

-▪️ Average **monthly charges** is higher for customers who churn

-▪️ Average **tenure** is shorter for customers who churn

-▪️ Additional services (device protection, online security, online backup, tech support, streaming tv, streaming movies) are dependent on churn
+ - has pool or not

+▪️ **Square feet** has a strong positive relationship with property tax assessed value

+▪️ Property tax assessed value is dependent on the number of **bedrooms** and **bathrooms**.

+▪️ Mean of property tax assessed value of Los Angeles, Orange, and Ventura County are not all equal.
+- Los Angeles county has the lowest property tax assessed value on average
+- Orange county has the highest property tax assessed value on average

+▪️ Properties with **pool** has a higher property tax assessed value on average than properties without pool.

+▪️ The age of the property (2017 - year_built) has a negative medium correlation with property tax assessed value.

-▪️ The meachine learning model: logistic regression classifier is expected to predict churn with **81% accuracy** on future unseen data
+▪️ The meachine learning model: polynomial features degree 3 is expected to predict housing prices within variance of **$202015** on average on future unseen data

 ## :high_brightness:    Recommendations
-▪️ Raise price of month-to-month contract type and offer discounts for two-year contract to lead customers towards the other two contract types

-▪️ Offer discount on device protection, streaming tv and streaming movies services

-▪️ Offer online security, online backup, tech support services for free for one-year and two-year contracts customers
+▪️ To better understand the relationship between features and the target vairable, we need more information on the properties' **location**

+▪️ To improve model's accuracy, we need more accurate latitude and longtitude data to pinpoint the property.

 ## 🔜  Next Steps
-▪️ Collect more data on customers' **demographic information** (eg. place of residence, socio-economic data such as occupation, household income.)
+▪️ Collect more **geographic** data on the property(e.g. local school, surrounding properties, distance from downtown, city population, etc.)

-▪️ Develop machine learning models with higher accuracy with these additonal data and more accurate features.
+▪️ Develop machine learning models with higher accuracy (lower RMSE) with these additonal data and make better predictions.

-▪️ Conduct **price discrimination analysis** to further determine the price point for each contract type and service.
+▪️ Collect data on previous years to analyze the general trend of each area, and determine what features drive the housing prices the most.